Buying a new car

 Choose your new car and get the best price

 Once you’ve been to each dealership and test driven every vehicle on your shortlist, head home and think about everything you've learned.
-Eventually you'll come to a conclusion about which vehicle is right for you.
+Eventually you'll know which car is right for you.

 The next step is to get the best price.
 It's always a good idea to approach two or three dealers for their best offer.
 Your product knowledge will make it easier for them to come up with a package that meets your needs.
-You've already got one dealer's figure, although it never hurts to go back to that dealership when you've tried one or two others.
+You've already got one dealer's figure, although it never hurts to go back to that dealership when you've tried one or two others to see if they will better their initial price.

 At the end of this process you'll finish up with the make and model that's exactly what you want and need, and at a price you can afford.
 You'll also have learned a lot and can take satisfaction in knowing that you've made the right decision.